c-blake/bu/doc/tim.md

 measures like the mean (& median) are likely dragged way up.
 Errors in the means just explode.
 Neither converge as you might think from [Limit Theorems](https://en.wikipedia.org/wiki/Central_limit_theorem).
-Non-stationary, non-independent noise violates base assumptions of most applied statistics.
+Non-stationary, **non-independent** noise violates base assumptions of most applied statistics.
-Even trimmed / outlier removed averages risk confusing signal & noise (though sometimes the noise *is* the signal[^3]).
+Even trimmed / outlier-removed averages risk confusing signal & noise (though sometimes the noise *is* the signal[^3]).

 Solutions